Skip to Content

 Prostate cancer is one of the most common cancers in men.
 It’s normally contained to the prostate gland and grows slowly.
 However, some forms can be aggressive and spread to other parts of the body.

 While screening can pose the risk of overdiagnosis and treatment of a cancer that may not become deadly, men who have a family history of cancer may want to get regular screenings.
-The American Cancer Society recommends men talk with their provider and make decisions about screening based on the available information and their understanding of the risks and benefits.
+The American Cancer Society recommends men talk with their doctor and make decisions about screening based on the available information and their understanding of the risks and benefits.

 The organization offers the following recommendations about when to begin screenings: